-The problem that keeps me from God, and you from God, is our sin.
+The problem that keeps me from God, is my sin.
 And when He died on the cross, He paid for your sin.
-When He rose from the dead, and was seated at the right hand of God, He pioneered a trail so that you and I have absolute confidence, right before the throne of God, not on the basis of our spirituality, but on the basis of His finished work on the cross.
+When He rose from the dead, and was seated at the right hand of God, He pioneered a trail so that you and I have absolute confidence, right before the throne of God, on the basis of not your spirituality, but on the basis of His finished work on the cross.
 That’s powerful, people.
-You can know, for sure.
+You can know for sure.

 Well, the second question that may come up is, “What if there are some issues in my life that need to be taken care of?”
-Great – 1 John 1:9...
-First John teaches that not only did He do that once and for all, but the blood of Christ keeps on cleansing.
+Great – 1 John 1:9.
+1 John teaches that not only did He do that once and for all, but the blood of Christ keeps on cleansing.
 If there’s an issue between you and another person, or God, confess your sin, and he says He’ll cleanse you, and forgive you.
 And then, He’ll draw you near.

 The second issue is, well, that’s how we have basis, but how does it actually work?
-You know, and I know, at least in our experience, some of you that have walked with the Lord for a while, there are times where you pray … And I can’t explain it, but I’ve had times of such intimacy with God, with my eyes shut, I’ve felt like I could almost reach out and touch Him.
+You know and I know, at least in our experience, some of you that have walked with the Lord for a while, there are times where you pray, and I can’t explain it, but there are times of such intimacy with God, with your eyes shut, I feel like I could almost reach out and touch Him.

 The Scripture is very clear here.
-The means of access into God’s presence, 24 hours a day, is by His Spirit.
-You see, the Scripture teaches we pray to the Father, we pray on the basis, or through the Son, and we pray in the Spirit.
+The means of access into God’s presence, twenty-four hours a day, is by His Spirit.
+You see, the Scripture teaches we pray to the Father; we pray on the basis, or through the Son; and we pray in the Spirit.
 It’s the Spirit’s ministry.

 Notice the verse here, from Ephesians 2:18.
 It says, “For through Him” – Christ – “we have access” – and that word means “introduction into God’s presence” – “to the Father” – how? – “by one Spirit.”

-Do you know what I’ve often done?
+You just say, you know what I’ve often done?
 Can I be candid with you?
-I’ve prayed a few generic prayers and said, “Well, I guess I’m just not into it too much today.
-I’ll pray more, later today” – which I usually don’t do – or, “I’ll pray tomorrow, harder” – which I usually don’t do.
+I’ve prayed a few generic prayers and said, “Well, I guess I’m just not into it too much today and I’ll pray more later today” – which I usually don’t do – or, “I’ll pray tomorrow, harder” – which I usually don’t do.
 That’s when you need to pray the most.

 And then, sit quietly, believe, and expect that God will do that.
 And you know what?
 He will.

-It took me about 10 or 12, maybe 15, minutes, and I struggled and I struggled.
+It took me about ten or twelve, maybe fifteen minutes, and I struggled and I struggled.
 And then, I finally prayed that, and I sat quietly.

-And you know, in all the old books, the old books about people who really prayed, they have a little phrase you don’t hear much.
+And in all the old books, the old books about people who really prayed, they have a little phrase you don’t hear much.
 It’s called “breaking through,” or “praying through.”
-There is many a time it may take 10, 15 minutes, maybe even a little bit more, to break through – and most of us quit before we break through – until heaven opens up, and the Spirit of God ushers you in.
+There is many a time it may take ten, fifteen minutes, maybe even a little bit more, to break through – and most of us quit before we break through – until heaven opens up, and the Spirit of God ushers you in.

 And God wants to do that, and He wants us to pray unto God.
 And the majority of this message is on this – because if we don’t do this, the rest of these things don’t matter much, do they? – believing, first, who it is that we’re talking to, and being assured that we’re actually talking to Him.
 The basis is the blood of Christ.
 The means of access is the Holy Spirit.

 The second thing He says that we need to do is that we need to pray earnestly.
 The word earnestly, here, is a compound word.
 It has two parts.
 The first part, ek, means “out,” and the second half of this word means “stretch.”
-We get our word tension from this.
+The idea of our English word, we get the word for tension.
 It’s translated in 1 Peter 1:22 as “deeply,” or “fervently.”

-Those of you that have had children, do you remember a time when one of your little children had a temperature, and the temperature went to 102, and then the temperature went to about 103, and then it went to 104, and how your prayers changed?
-Have you ever sat there with a tiny baby that’s burning up, or one of your little kids?
+Those of you that have had children, do you remember a time when one of your little children, when the temperature went to a hundred and two, and then the temperature went to about a hundred and three, and then it went to a hundred and four, and how your prayers changed?
+Huh?

 Chapter 4, they get beat up, thrown into prison.
 Then, they get let out, and they come back to the Church, and what do they say?
 “Who are we to get to suffer like this for Christ?”
 And then, they prayed for more effectiveness, and the ground shook.